What’s New

 Back in Business

 “18 months offline thanks to ill-communication then cybersquatters.”
 So read @InesitaDaSilva’s first Tweet.
-It’s been a long and sometimes frustrating wait having being ‘robbed’ of the domain following a communication mix-up over the site’s migration to a new server in spring 2013.
+It’s been a long and sometimes frustrating wait having lost the domain after the site’s migration to a new server in spring 2013.
 Initially the site at www.inesitadasilva.com slipped into a so-called ‘redemption period.'
-But after the former server manager advised Inésita to let it go rather than share the USD 75 fee to repurchase it, someone else snuck in and claimed the address!
-Read more..
 (Oct.
 2014)

 What Lies Beneath

 Astonishingly it's been 15 months since Inésita surfaced.
 Yet as I get dressed every morning and open her wardrobe door, there are twinges of regret that I am not her more often.
-With a sigh of resignation, I content myself with lace or string undies made for men.
-I still love my kink, just I don't have much time for cross-dressing nowadays.
+Truth be told, I don't have much time for cross-dressing nowadays.
 What could possibly consign Inésita to the wardrobe?
 Read more..
 (May 2013)

 Belgian Diversity Campaign a Step in the Right Direction